AZ Alkmaar

-AZ has won the Eredivisie twice, in 1980–81 and 2008–09.
-In the same season as their first league title, they also reached the UEFA Cup Final, which they lost to Ipswich Town.
-In addition, the team has won the KNVB Cup on four occasions and one Johan Cruyff Shield.
+AZ won the Eredivisie in 1980–81 and 2008–09.
+In 1981, they also reached the UEFA Cup final, which they lost to Ipswich Town.
+The team has won the KNVB Cup on four occasions, and one Johan Cruyff Shield.

 History

 1910–1972: Foundation and first years

 AZ was founded on 10 May 1967 as AZ '67, the result of a merger of Alkmaar '54 and FC Zaanstreek.
 Alkmaar '54 was founded as a professional team in April 1954 to play in the 10-team NBVB league, created because the Royal Dutch Football Association (KNVB) refused to organize a professional league (the KNVB took over in 1955).
-Alkmaar '54, and by extension AZ, played the very first professional match in the Netherlands: on 14 August 1954, they won 3–0 at home against Venlo '54, with Klaas Smit scoring the first (and third) goal.
+Alkmaar '54, and by extension AZ, played the first professional match in the Netherlands: on 14 August 1954, they won 3–0 at home against Venlo '54, with Klaas Smit scoring the first and third goal.
 After winning the Eerste Divisie in 1960–61, it played one year in the Eredivisie.

 FC Zaanstreek had been playing since 1910 as the Kooger Football Club (KFC).
 KFC had nearly become national champion in 1934 through a narrow loss to Ajax in the finals.
 The team became professional in 1955.
 In 1964 the professional part of KFC was renamed FC Zaanstreek, while the amateurs played on as KFC.

 Also in 1964, the brothers Cees and Klaas Molenaar, former players and trainers for KFC and owners of a growing appliance store chain, sought to create a powerful football team in Zaanstreek by merging the two local professional teams: KFC and Zaanlandsche Football Club.
 After the ZFC leadership thwarted this attempt, the Molenaars successfully merged FC Zaanstreek with Alkmaar '54 in 1967.
 FC Zaanstreek had finished 7th and Alkmaar '54 12th in 1966–67 Eerste Divisie.
 The team would be based in Alkmaar, though the second team originally trained and played in Koog aan de Zaan.